Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_timeout.md

 Apizr comes with a `RequestTimeout` and an `OperationTimeout` attribute which set a timeout at any level (all Assembly apis, interface apis or specific api method).

+Also, please add the request options parameter `[RequestOptions] IApizrRequestOptions options` to your api methods to ensure your timeouts will be applied and don't forget to pass the options to your api methods at request time.

 Here is classic api an example:
 ```csharp
 namespace Apizr.Sample